QuanHoangNgoc/Data-Preprocessing-and-Analysis-CS106-Python-ML-/README.md

 - The impact of proper data cleaning on machine learning model accuracy.

 ## 🏆 Achievements
-- Cleaned and prepared datasets with a significant improvement in quality.
+- Cleaned and prepared datasets with a significant quality improvement.
 - Developed a series of reusable preprocessing functions for various types of datasets.
 - Created meaningful visualizations that enhance understanding of data trends.